Jon B.

 Jonathan David Buck is an American R&B singer, songwriter and record producer.
 His debut album Bonafide (1995) spawned the hit singles "Pretty Girl" and "Someone to Love" (featuring Babyface), the latter of which reached the top ten on the Billboard Hot 100 and was nominated at the Grammys Awards for Best Pop Collaboration with Vocals.
-The following year, he co-wrote the single "Say You'll Be There" for the Spice Girls.
 His second album Cool Relax (1997), was certified platinum by the Recording Industry Association of America (RIAA).
 Cool Relax included the hit singles "Are U Still Down" (featuring Tupac Shakur) and "They Don't Know".
 His third album, Pleasures U Like (2001) reached the top ten on the Billboard 200 chart.

 Early life

 Born in Providence, Rhode Island, United States and raised in Altadena, California, Buck comes from a musical family—his father, David, was a professor of music; his mother, Linda, was a concert pianist; his sister Deborah was a violinist; and his brother Kevin was a cellist.
 His mother is Jewish and his father is of Dutch descent.
 In 1992, Jon B. was shopping demos when he caught the attention of Tracey Edmonds, then-president and CEO of Yab-Yum Records.